10 Celebrity Weddings That Will Probably Take Place in 2019

 Justin Bieber and Hailey Baldwin

 Technically, Justin Bieber and Hailey Baldwin are already married, at least by legal standards.
 But despite their September 2018 courthouse wedding (which came just two months after they announced their engagement in July), both Bieber and Baldwin refuted their newlywed status.
 The reason?
-The model told The Cut
+The model told

 that she and the singer are planning a religious ceremony and bigger party in (you guessed it!)
 2019, which is when they feel their union will become official.